vjardin/php-bonjour/README.md

 ## step 3.0 - Install the php-dev framework for Windows

+There are 2 ways to install the PHP development environment:
+ * using Chcolatey, and assuming that only *one* PHP is installed on your system.
+ * using an handy setup with curl, then having multiple PHP interpreter on your system.

+### step 3.0.1 - with Chocolatey

 The official PHP releases for Windows and their respective development packages are available at:
 [https://windows.php.net/downloads/releases/](https://windows.php.net/downloads/releases/).
 A develpment package provides the header files (`.h`) and the tools to build your php extensions (`phpize.bat`, etc.)